sebersole/6.0-presentation-thorben/README.md

-# 6.0-presentation-thorben
+# Hibernate ORM 6.0 Presentation

-Code samples for use in 6.0 presentation with Thorben
+Code samples for use presentation on Hibernate ORM 6.0